Dioptas/Dioptas/README.md

     * pyopencl (increasing pyFAI integration speed)
     * fftw3 (increasing pyFAI instegration speed)
+    * pyopengl and pyopengl-accelerate (for 3D view of batch integrated patterns)

 It is known to run on Windows, Mac and Linux.
-For optimal usage on a windows machine it should be run with 64 bit python.
+For optimal usage on a Windows machine it should be run with 64 bit python.
 When used with 32 bit Dioptas occasionally crashes because of limited memory allocation possibilities.

 Installation